wrmacrae/draft-quiz/README.md

-Use the app hre: https://wrmacrae.github.io/draft-quiz/
+Use the app here: https://wrmacrae.github.io/draft-quiz/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).